kquirapas/kquirapas/README.md

 ### 👋 EYYYY!
 What's good?

-Hey, I'm Kristian, but you can call me K. If you're interested in blockchain development, we should connect!
-Send me DM on twitter!
+Hey, I'm Kristian, but you can call me K. If you're looking for a blockchain engineer who's interested in blockchain security and cross-chain bridging, I'm your guy.

 #### Recent Pursuits

-- Full Stack Blockchain Development
+- Full Stack Blockchain Engineer
-- Working on a Decentralized Application for the Esports industry
+- Blockchain Security (Reports and Audits)
+- Cross-Chain Support

 ### Education